Americans have some truly wrong-headed ideas about what healthy bodies look like.

 Tiegs’ invocation of TV show host and controversial health guru Dr. Mehmet Oz as her source of reliable health information should immediately raise red flags.
 Researchers have found that “nearly 4 in 10 of the assertions made on [his] hit show appear to be made on the basis of no evidence at all.”
 Due in part to misinformation and outdated research, many Americans, like Tiegs, continue to lump together anyone who doesn’t look traditionally skinny, automatically labeling them unhealthy.
 (Tiegs also incorrectly assumed Graham’s waist was larger than 35 inches, which it isn’t.
 She has since (sort of) apologized.)

-It’s actually quite difficult to tell whether someone is medically defined as obese simply by looking at them.
 The first problem lies in how we categorize an oversight person.
 Despite what people like Tiegs might think, it’s actually quite difficult to tell whether someone is medically defined as obese simply by looking at them, let alone whether that person is actually unhealthy.

 The standard medical model for determining whether a person is carrying around too much fat is by body mass index, or BMI.
 Created in the 19th century by Belgian mathematician, astronomer and statistician Adolphe Quetelet, BMI has become the fallback standard for evaluating how fat is “too fat.”
 Grade 1 obesity (low-risk obesity) is classified as a BMI between 30 and 35; Grade 2 and 3 (moderate to high-risk) obesity requires a BMI of over 35.